LAST DAY OF SPRING SEMESTER for Friday Students

 The Butterfly

-OTHERS TO BE ANNOUNCED.
+OTHERS TO BE Determined at the event.

 Our annual CD making project will commence this week.
 Students who have made recordings during the year will be putting them in chronological order and providing artwork and design elements.
 Sarah possesses both CD making and printing software.